 - The Gift (2015): Gordo leaves his first gift on the Callums' front door, even though neither of them gave him their address, directly.
 He overheard it while the Callums' were ordering items to be shipped to their new home.

 - In the film Ice Cream Man about a Humanitarian evil ice cream man, the eponymous man uses the exact line: "You little turds are gonna have to realize you can't run from the ice cream man!
 I know where you live!
 If you tell anyone, I'll get your mom and dad!"

-- Subtly done in Layer Cake.
+- Subtly done at one point.
 The protagonist is going to meet his girlfriend at a hotel rendezvous when he gets abducted by a Diabolical Mastermind gangster, and at the end of their "interview", he's casually dropped off at his home, which the other guy wouldn't know unless he'd been keeping close tabs on him.

 - In One Hour Photo, after Robin Williams' character gets fired from his job at the One Hour Photo, he shows up one more time to get a roll of film developed.
 The pictures are all photos of the manager's daughter, in her front yard.
 Upon seeing these, the manager immediately calls the police.

 - Patriot Games: Miller calls Jack Ryan at his home to taunt him over the severe injuries Jack's daughter suffered after Miller's failed attempt to kill Jack's family.

 - Fatal Attraction: Alex follows Dan home and clearly continues stalking the family unseen, as proven by her breaking into the house to kill his daughter's pet rabbit, kidnapping said daughter from her school, and breaking into the house again to try and kill his wife.